 - Have I called 1-888-LIFE AID or a local pregnancy support center to talk with someone who will help me discuss the pregnancy, parenting and adoption support services available?

-- Have I been provided with all the information required under your state’s Right to Know Act or Abortion Control Act?
+- Have I been provided with all the information required under my state’s Right to Know Act or Abortion Control Act?

 There are two categories of abortions-medical (chemical) and surgical abortions.
-Medical or chemical abortions use strong medications to end the pregnancy and cause contractions to deliver the unborn child, usually early in the pregnancy.
-Surgical abortions use a series of instruments inserted through the cervix to terminate the pregnancy by forcibly removing the unborn child.
+Medical or chemical abortions are done early in pregnancy and use strong medications to terminate and then induce labor contractions to deliver the baby.
+Surgical abortions use a series of instruments inserted through the cervix to cause it to dilate enough for the unborn child to be terminated and removed.

 The baby’s heart has already begun to beat by the time the mother misses her period and begins to wonder if she might be pregnant.
-(The heart begins to beat at about 22-23 days, which can be about 36-37 days after the last menstrual period begins.
-Moore Persaud, the Developing Human, Clinically Oriented Embryology, 7th edition, 2003, page 330.)
 During the seventh through the tenth week, when the majority of abortions are performed, fingers and genitals appear and the child’s face is recognizably human.
 See Pennsylvania Department of Health, Abortion – Making a Decision, based on information presented by Williams Obstetrics, Eighteenth Edition, 1989; and, Moore Persaud, the Developing Human, Clinically Oriented Embryology, 7th edition, 2003, page 330.”

 Abortion is a life-altering decision.
-You need to consider all the facts.
-Call us and we’ll connect you with a counselor who can help you find the information you need.
+You owe it to yourself to consider all the facts.
+Call us and we’ll connect you with a counselor who can give you the information you need.